etlbox/etlbox.website/doks_v1.8/content/blog/leaving-ssis/index.md

 var errors = new CsvDestination<OrderRow>("errors.csv");
 ```

-Linking is the Conditional Split.
-Complete rows go to staging.
-Everything else keeps the original columns and lands in `errors.csv`.
-You do not get the SSIS error-output metadata scramble where redirected rows lose their useful columns.
+Link the path like a Conditional Split, then run it.
+Complete rows to staging, everything else to the error file.

 ```csharp
 source.LinkTo(normalize);